 Purposes for which personal data are processed

-HRM and its members process personal data for the following purposes:
+HRM members process personal data for the following purposes:

-• to perform an agreement with the data subject for the provision of services by our lawyers and/or others involved in the file and invoicing;
+- to perform an agreement with the data subject for the provision of services by their lawyers and/or others involved in the file and invoicing;

-• to enter into and maintain contact with contacts, clients and potential clients; contact details are stored in a database and can be used to send information, updates, invitations to events and seminars and requested information;
+- to enter into and maintain contact with contacts, clients and potential clients, applicants; contact details are stored in a database and can be used to send information, updates, invitations to events and seminars and requested information;

-• to control access and ensure security; please note that the owners of the buildings where HRM’s offices are located may impose additional security measures, such as video surveillance and visitor registration, and thus act as data controllers for such purposes.
+- to control access and ensure security; please note that the owners of the buildings where HRM members’ offices are located may impose additional security measures, such as video surveillance and visitor registration, and thus act as data controllers for such purposes.